sievlev/jquery-mediawiki/README.md

 Supported:
  * heading
  * paragraph
- * ordered and unordered lists, including nested lists
+ * ordered and unordered lists, including nested lists and mixed lists (unordered inside ordered and vice versa)
  * emphasize

 TODO:
  * drop '\n' symbols at the start of document
- * automatic 'p' insertion in autocorrector
  * quote '>' and '&' symbols
  * support comments
- * support hybrid nested lists ( *# ... )
  * links to images
  * support both string buffer and FileReader
  * Ajax sample